“D System – Système” and “D Scale” for rating and grading backcountry ski and snowboard mountain descents

 Potential confusion also arises because the Toponeige top level is similar to the YDS system of rock climbing rating, i.e, grade 5.4, 5.5 etc. Not only that, but it uses a ski ascent difficulty scale with the same designators as the Swiss Alpine Club grades for ski alpinism, yet according to Cairn Publishing even though these designators are the same “they do not describe the same thing.”
 We made this mistake with the modified S System (see above) and don’t care to see it repeated.

 As a North American and a rock climber, I’m uncomfortable saying I skied a 5.6 route when I’m trying to communicate how hard the skiing was (that is unless I’m describing the ski descent of a rock climb, as in “I skied the North Face of Longs Peak, it’s a 5.4 rock route in the summer.”
-More, it’s just plain unwise to to use the same level designators as another ski rating system, but give them a different meaning.
+More, it is plain unwise to to use the same level designators as another ski rating system, but give them a different meaning.
 That’s why the D System uses the typical grades of one through seven (I to VII) for route length, and uses the same definition of those as one would for climbing.